architpuri/FirebasePushNotifications/README.md

   https://github.com/simplymequeeny/fcm-push-notification - Backend Alternative Source

   FrontEnd - Android Studio Main App Files

+  In front end each file name specifies that what to do with that file data.

   Make project in Firebase copy google-services json file into android project folder.